Last updated on December 23, 2022

 Nizwa Fort is a great destination to visit after the morning Nizwa Goat Market.
 The 9th century Nizwa Fort is one of the oldest in Oman and it’s an amazing example of old Omani architecture style.
 Rebuild in 17th century it is now a castle, fort and a museum in one.
 It’s accessible for a small entry fee of 5 OMR.
 The panoramic view from the top is incredible.

 We booked the cheapest camp in the desert – Al Raha Camp.
-The price for the drive from Nizwa is expensive because of the distance of 200 km distance to Wahiba desert, and also because you absolutely need a 4WD car.
-Said – the driver seemed really nice.
-We got in to the brand new white Toyota Jeep to reach the stunning red sand desert after few hours.
+To visit Wahiba desert you absolutely need a 4WD car.
+We got in to the brand new white Toyota Jeep for a few hours drive to finally see a stunning red sand desert.